ncoghlan/misc/notes/python3/questions_and_answers.rst

 Python 3 Q & A
 ==============

+First Published: 29th June, 2012
-Last Updated: 11th January, 2014
+Last Updated: 15th January, 2014

 With the long transition to "Python 3 by default" still in progress, the question is occasionally raised as to whether or not the core Python